Adapt and translate style guides

-When translating texts for a company that has its own style guide, it is very important to remember that the guide must be adapted to the target language before the desired translations can be completed.
+When translating texts for a company that has its style guide, it is essential to remember that we must adapt the handbook to the target language before being able to complete the desired translations.

-Any corporation or project could have its own style guide.
-It is very advisable to consult the client about theirs before starting on a translation or proofreading project.
+Any company or project can have a style guide, so it is interesting to consult with the client before starting each translation or revision work.

 What is a style guide?

-Knowing what style guides, also called style manuals, are and what is expected from them is very important knowledge to be able to translate one.
+Knowing what style guides, also called style manuals, are and what we expect from them is fundamental knowledge to be able to translate one.

-Ideally, those entrusted with translating a style manual should know what is required to create one and would be able to create or update one if tasked with such a project, beyond possessing a full understanding of their purpose.
+Ideally, the linguists entrusted with translating a style manual should know what is required to create one and would be able to create or update one given the case.

-It is also important to be extremely familiar with the company to whom a style guide belongs in order to translate their guide.
+It is essential to be extremely familiar with the company to whom a style guide belongs to translate its manual.

-- The philosophy or message that the company wants to communicate
+- Philosophy or message that the company wants to communicate

-- The required style and desired tone of the text
+- Required style and desired tone of the text

-- The applicable vocabulary and appropriate language to use
+- Applicable vocabulary and appropriate language to use

 - Formatting and paragraph stipulations